JEEVA-JOSLIN/Nautical-Comrade---MARINE-LIFE-CONSERVATION-PLATFORM/README.md

 ## 🚀 Description
 Nautical Comrade is a marine life conservation platform dedicated to protecting and preserving marine ecosystems.
 Our mission is to raise awareness about marine conservation issues and provide tools and resources for individuals and organizations to contribute to marine life protection.

+For a brief look on the project,please refer to this presentation:
 [MARINE LIFE CONSERVATION PLATFORM](https://github.com/user-attachments/files/17677785/MARINE.LIFE.CONSERVATION.PLATFORM.pptx)

 # 📋 Project Overview